-Jack Common1, David Walker-Sünderhauf2, Stineke van Houte1, Edze R. Westra1
+Jack Common1*, David Walker-Sünderhauf2, Stineke van Houte1, Edze R. Westra1*

-AFFILIATION: 1ESI and CEC, Biosciences, University of Exeter, Cornwall Campus, Penryn TR10 9EZ, UK
+1ESI and CEC, Biosciences, University of Exeter, Cornwall Campus, Penryn TR10 9EZ, UK

 2European Centre for Environment and Human Health, University of Exeter Medical School, ESI, Cornwall Campus, Penryn TR10 9FE, UK

-CONTACT: JC: jc860@exeter.ac.uk DWS: ds498@exeter.ac.uk SVH: C.van-Houte@exeter.ac.uk ERW: E.R.Westra@exeter.ac.uk.
-Please address correspondence to Jack Common and Edze R. Westra

-RUNNING TITLE: Host diversity protects susceptible genotypes
+* Corresponding authors

+Email: jc860@exeter.ac.uk

+Email: E.R.Westra@exeter.ac.uk

+SHORT TITLE: Ecological effects of diversity in host-pathogen systems

 KEYWORDS: CRISPR-Cas, Pseudomonas aeruginosa, phage, experimental evolution, host-pathogen, evolutionary emergence

-ARTICLE TYPE: Letter

-ABSTRACT LENGTH: 146 words

-MAIN TEXT LENGTH: 4944 words

-NUMBER OF REFERENCES: 69

-NUMER OF FIGURES: 3

-STATEMENT OF AUTHORSHIP: JC conducted experiments and analyses.
+AUTHOR CONTRIBUTIONS: JC conducted experiments and analyses.
 DWS and SVH designed plasmids and cloning methods.
 ERW conceived of and designed the study.
 JC wrote the manuscript, DWS, SVH and ERW provided critical revisions.

-DATA ACCESSIBILITY STATEMENT: Raw data used in this study will be archived in an appropriate public repository
+DATA ACCESSIBILITY: All raw data and R code associated with this this study are publicly available at github.com/JackCommon/Common_etal_2019_host_diversity

 Abstract

 Diversity in host resistance often associates with reduced pathogen spread.
-This may result from limitation of pathogen evolution, and reduced pathogen reproduction due to the dilution of focal hosts.
+This may result from ecological and evolutionary processes, likely with feedback between them.
 Theory and experiments on bacteria-phage interactions have shown that genetic diversity of the bacterial adaptive immune system can limit phage evolution to overcome resistance.
-Here we explore how immune diversity impacts the spread of phage when they can overcome a resistance allele, and whether immune diversity affects the evolution of the phage to increase its host range.
-We show that higher diversity benefits both susceptible and resistant bacteria by limiting the spread of the phage, and this is linked to a reduced probability that phage acquire further mutations to overcome other resistance alleles.
-These data highlight the tight link between the epidemiological and evolutionary consequences of host resistance allele diversity and their key consequences for host-pathogen interactions.
+Using the CRISPR-Cas bacterial immune system and lytic phage, we engineered a host-pathogen system with a non-overlapping genetic architecture of infectivity.
+With this model system, we explored how diversity impacts the spread of phage when they can overcome a resistance allele, how immune diversity affects the evolution of the phage to increase its host range, and if there was feedback between these processes.
+We show that increasing diversity benefits susceptible bacteria by limiting the spread of the phage, likely through a dilution effect.
+Our data suggest that ecological processes are the key drivers behind the effects of diversity in host-pathogen systems.

+Author Summary

+Diversity in immune systems can slow down or even prevent disease (pathogens) from spreading.
+We already know that diversity matters, for example in protecting crops and endangered wild populations from pathogens.
+However, it’s not entirely clear what drives this effect of diversity.
+It could be due to how diversity “dilutes” hosts, making them harder to infect; it could be because new pathogens are less likely to evolve when diversity is high; and it could be a combination of both.
+To help answer why diversity matters for disease spread, we did an experiment with bacteria and their viruses.
+We found that diversity matters because the bacteria a virus can infect gets more diluted, which slows and eventually stops the virus.
+This is important because it gives us a better idea of how to limit diseases in already threatened populations.

 Introduction